MPH students in the Generalist track:

 Penn's Generalist Track provides the most flexibility in your public health training.
 Students have the opportunity to either uniquely focus or remain broad in the selection of their elective courses, their Capstone project, and required fieldwork experience.

-- Learn more about the core competencies of the Generalist Track.
+- Learn more about the competencies of the Generalist Track.

 The fourteen course units (14 cu) required for the MPH Generalist Track are described below.
 Students must take a minimum of 11 cu's under the PUBH prefix.

 Core MPH Requirements (9.0 cu)

 - PUBH 502 Introduction to Principles and Methods of Epidemiology